nghiadg/Coffee-Travel/README.md

+`23/07/2023`
+#### Try `Rau má đậu xanh` at `Aha Coffee` in `59 Lê Thanh Nghị, Đồng Tâm, Hai Bà Trưng, Hà Nội`

+This drink is very well.
+Maybe, because I like green beans.
+It has the green color of pennywort and the white of green bean powder.
+It's is cool, this mean is inside cool.
+It's not too sweet and I think it can be drunk in the morning instead of food.
+But I think it can't drunk every day beacause it's so greasy.

 `09/07/2023`
 #### Try `Nâu đá` at `Aha Coffee` in `59 Lê Thanh Nghị, Đồng Tâm, Hai Bà Trưng, Hà Nội`